 The course includes case studies and sample security design checklists for schools and government buildings.
-The course also addresses several extremely important misunderstandings about bullet resistant materials.
+The course also addresses several extremely important misunderstandings about bullet-resistant materials.
 For example, very few end-users appreciate the importance of proper cleaning.
-Common cleaning products can have adverse long-term affects on certain bullet proof materials.
+Common cleaning products can have adverse long-term effects on certain bulletproof materials.
 An architect may want to suggest different materials or solutions if it seems likely that the end-user will have difficulty with consistent and proper cleaning.
 Additionally, news reports have lead to a few extremely common misunderstandings about some security products, like window security films.
 Improper application of these can fundamentally compromise security.

 “So far,” Rick adds, “The course has been very successful.
 It has a higher-than-average rate of engagement and completion when compared to similar programs.”